Kelvington, Saskatchewan: Transportation

-Besides being at the intersection of a secondary grade and primary grade, Highway 38 and Highway 49.
-Kelvington is also home to the Kelvington Airport CKV2 which has a 2500-foot turf runway with no winter maintenance.
+Besides being at the intersection of a secondary grade and primary grade, Highway 38 and Highway 49, Kelvington is also home to the Kelvington Airport CKV2 which has a 2500-foot turf runway with no winter maintenance.
 Kelvington is also located along the CPR railway. and the Route 66 Snowmobile Trail.

 Health care

 The Kelvington and Area Hospital opened in June 2016.
 It replaces the aging facility opened in 1969.
 The hospital is an integrated facility containing seven acute care beds, medical clinic, 24 hour emergency services, home care offices, lab, and diagnostic imaging services.
 It also hosts several itinerant specialists including occupational therapy, public health, physio therapy and more.
-Attached to this facility is a 45 bed long term care facility that is currently being renovated, with completion expected by April 2017.
+A 45-bed integrated long term care facility was opened in early 2017.

 Ambulance services are located within the community and includes three ambulances with Advanced Care Paramedics.

 East Central Saskatchewan Association for the Rehabilitation of the Brain Injured (SARBI) is a rehabilitation facility which is located in Kelvington and services a one hundred mile radius.
 This facility provides services and therapy for individuals who have experienced a brain injury from trauma or illness.